Frequently Asked Questions

 Do I need to be diagnosed with COVID-19 to participate?

-No. Even if you are healthy your voice recordings will be helpful to the project.
+No. Even if you are healthy your voice recordings will be helpful to the research.

-Will I be given a positive or negative COVID-19 diagnosis by using the phone app in this study?
+Will I be given a positive or negative COVID-19 diagnosis in this study?

 How does it work?
 How can you detect COVID-19 from voice recordings?

-Where can I go to learn more about vocal analysis technology?
+Where can I learn more about voice analysis technology?

 Vocal analysis technology has been the subject of many news reports and press releases over the past 15 years.
 Several good articles include: